MICxN/LSTM-based-Spectrum-Sensing-for-Cognitive-Radio-Networks/Readme.txt

-#LSTM aided Spectrum Sensing [IEEE Access-2020 and PIMRC-2019]
+#LSTM aided Spectrum Sensing [IEEE Access-2020 and IEEE PIMRC-2019]

 This folder has a spectrum data (FM band) and a reproducable code for the following accepted paper in IEEE Access-2020 (copy attached) and PIMRC-2019.